nddipiazza/sharepointclient/README.md

 Uses axis2 wsdl 2 code to generate the stubs.

-Also contains a utility method for calling NTLM using JCIS
+Also contains a utility method for calling NTLM using jcifs

 Web Services: